Children’s books by Australian authors to inspire a love for reading

 Blinky Bill (Dorothy Wall)

-One of the most-loved characters in Australian children’s literature is the adorable, mischievous koala, Blinky Bill, who embarks on adventures with his friends in the fictional Australian country town of Greenpatch.
+One of the most-loved characters in Australian children’s literature is the adorable, mischievous koala, Blinky Bill.
+He embarks on adventures with his friends in the fictional Australian country town of Greenpatch.
 This classic was first published in 1933 and quickly became a favourite.
-Blinky Bill has never gone out of print and is considered a quintessential Aussie classic that has made its way onto television screens and toy shelves.
+Blinky Bill has never gone out of print and is considered a quintessential Aussie classic.
+It has even made its way onto television screens and toy shelves.

 These are just a few examples of the wonderful books created by Australian authors that your centre can introduce to children.
-Whether you’re looking to teach children about aboriginal culture, the importance of being yourself or the power of literature, there’s a book out there for children at your centre.
+Whether you’re looking to teach children about aboriginal culture, the importance of being yourself or the power of literature, there’s a book out there for children at your service.
+Introducing children to books by Australian authors provides a fantastic opportunity to celebrate the country’s diverse culture, unique wildlife and literary heritage, fostering a lifelong love for reading.

-Sharing what books you’re reading to children at your centre with parents via an educator app, like Playground, is a great way to keep parents in the loop so they can continue the conversation at home.
+Sharing the books you’re reading to children at your service with families via an educator app like Playground is a great way to keep families in the loop so they can continue the conversation at home.

 Sources: